florianstancioiu/weather-app/README.md

 - [x] View an hourly forecast showing temperature changes throughout the day
 - [x] Switch between different days of the week using the day selector in the hourly forecast section
 - [x] Toggle between Imperial and Metric measurement units via the units dropdown
-- [ ] ~~Switch between specific temperature units (Celsius and Fahrenheit) and measurement units for wind speed (km/h and mph) and precipitation (millimeters) via the units dropdown~~ I decided to not implement this feature because it would complicate the code base and the same functionality can be achieved using the imperial-metric toggle
+- [ ] ~~Switch between specific temperature units (Celsius and Fahrenheit) and measurement units for wind speed (km/h and mph) and precipitation (millimeters) via the units dropdown~~ I decided to not implement this feature because it would complicate the code base and almost the same functionality can be achieved using the imperial-metric toggle
 - [x] View the optimal layout for the interface depending on their device's screen size
 - [ ] See hover and focus states for all interactive elements on the page